EdgarAllenExile/notehub/README.md

   - Let's you work with .md files in a nice WYSIWYG editor.
 Apparently also lets you edit Word and Excel files, but I (bravely) use Word and Excel for that.

 ## Things that I need to learn more about

-- The concept of loose coupling
-  - I think tight coupling is when an interface gets mad if you do not implement its methods in the class.
-- Dependancy injection